michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0130.md

 - n: the act of deluding; deception by creating illusory ideas
 - n: (psychology) an erroneous belief that is held in the face of evidence to the contrary
 ### Family
+- delusion: delusional, delusions+
-delusion: delusional, delusions+;delude: deluded, deludes, deluding, delusion, delusive, delusory;delusional: delusionally;delusive: delusively
+- delude: deluded, deludes, deluding, delusion, delusive, delusory
+- delusional: delusionally
+- delusive: delusively
 ### Examples
 - The Explainers are very sure of this, nodding in unison while smiling in bemusement at the pathetic delusions of the Trump people.
 - We now live in a world of half-hearted Curb imitators, all labouring under the delusion that Curb was nothing but floridly improvised swearwords.